intelagense/100Devs-Discord-Help/README.md

 # 100Devs-Discord-Help `(Work in progress)`

 Unofficial resources for the **#100Devs** Discord help channels.
 This is merely a guide for suggested best practices as agreed upon by a small group of members.
-For official **#100Devs** infomation and resources please visit [leonnoel.com/100devs (external link)](https://leonnoel.com/100devs/)
+For official **#100Devs** information and resources please visit [leonnoel.com/100devs (external link)](https://leonnoel.com/100devs/)

 ## Table of contents